miladghaznavi/crdts/README.md

 over concurrent `remove` operations on `e`.

 The original ORSet consumes unbounded memory because `remove` does not release any memory allocation.
 Thus, the memory usage grows by the number of add operations.
-OptORSet subsumes the need for tombestone set and bound the memory usage of the set; a `remove` operation is effective only after an add, thus there is no need to maintain the tombestone set.
+The optimized variant of ORSet subsumes the need for tombestone set and bound the memory usage of the set; a `remove` operation is effective only after an add, thus there is no need to maintain the tombestone set.

-`merge` takes an ORSet object that we call it remote set, and merge it with the local ORSet object. `merge` applies remote remove operations, applies remote add operations, and updates the local version vector with the remote version vector.
+`merge` takes an ORSet object that, and merge it with the local ORSet object.
+We call operations performed by the received object __remote__. `merge` applies remote remove operations, applies remote add operations, and updates the local version vector with the remote version vector.

 ### Map
 Map implements a convergent key value store.
 A map exposes the following operations,